Understanding anxiety what it is and what helps

 Limit caffeine

-Caffeine stimulates the same nervous system pathways as anxiety.
-If you are prone to anxious feelings, reducing coffee, energy drinks, and strong tea — especially after noon — can make a noticeable difference within days.
+Caffeine stimulates the same pathways as anxiety.
+Reducing coffee and energy drinks — especially after noon — makes a difference within days.

 Sleep hygiene

 Anxiety and poor sleep fuel each other.
-Prioritizing consistent sleep — a regular bedtime, a dark room, and a wind-down routine — helps your nervous system recover and reset.
+Prioritise consistent sleep — a regular bedtime, dark room, wind-down routine.

 Anxiety thrives in isolation.
-Speaking to a trusted friend, family member, or therapist about what you are feeling breaks the cycle of internal rumination.
-You do not have to have it all figured out — just saying it out loud helps.
+Speaking to a trusted friend, family member, or therapist breaks the cycle of internal rumination.

 Self-help strategies are a great starting point, but some anxiety requires professional guidance.
-There is no shame in this — just as you would see a doctor for a persistent physical illness, a therapist is trained to help when anxiety becomes unmanageable.
+There is no shame in this.

 Signs it is time to reach out

-- Panic attacks: Recurring episodes of intense fear with physical symptoms like chest pain, shortness of breath, or dizziness warrant professional evaluation.
+- Panic attacks with chest pain, shortness of breath, dizziness.

-A trained therapist can offer evidence-based treatments like Cognitive Behavioral Therapy (CBT), which helps you identify and challenge the thought patterns driving your anxiety.
-MindScape can help match you with a licensed therapist who understands your context and speaks your language.
+A trained therapist can offer evidence-based treatments like Cognitive Behavioural Therapy (CBT).
+Mindscape can help match you with a licensed therapist who understands your context and speaks your language.